Operation Frequent Wind: Chaos at sea

 During the course of the operation an unknown number of RVNAF helicopters flew out of what remained of South Vietnam to the fleet.
 Around 12:00 five or six RVNAF UH-1Hs and one of the stolen ICCS UH-1Hs, were circling around Blue Ridge.
 The RVNAF pilots had been instructed after dropping off their passengers to ditch their helicopters and they would then be picked up by one of the ship's tenders.
 The pilot of the stolen ICCS Huey had been told to ditch off the port quarter of the ship, but seemed reluctant to do so, flying around the ship to the starboard bow he jumped from his helicopter at a height of 40 ft.
 His helicopter turned and hit the side of Blue Ridge before hitting the sea.
 The tail rotor sheared off and embedded itself in the engine of an Air America Bell 205 that was doing a hot refueling on the helipad at the rear of the ship.
 The Air America pilot shut down his helicopter and left it.
 Moments later a RVNAF UH-1H attempted to land on the helipad, locked rotors with the Air America Bell, almost pushing it overboard.
 A stolen Air America Bell 204 landed on Kirk, from where US Navy pilots flew it to Okinawa.

-So many RVNAF helicopters landed on the TF76 ships that some 45 UH-1 Hueys and at least one CH-47 Chinook were pushed overboard to make room for more helicopters to land.
+Some 45 UH-1 Hueys and at least one CH-47 Chinook were pushed overboard to make room for more helicopters to land.
 Other helicopters dropped off their passengers and were then ditched into the sea by their pilots, close to the ships, their pilots bailing out at the last moment to be picked up by rescue boats.
+A CH-47 Chinook, too large to land aboard the destroyer escort Kirk, hovered over the fantail as 20 evacuees jumped and one baby dropped into the arms of Navy sailors below.
+The pilot then moved away from the ship and jumped out himself just before ditching the Chinook in the ocean.

 One of the more notable events occurred on Midway when the pilot of an RVNAF Cessna O-1 dropped a note on the deck of the carrier.
 The note read "Can you move these helicopter to the other side, I can land on your runway, I can fly 1 hour more, we have enough time to move.
 Please rescue me.
 Major Buang, Wife and 5 child."
 Midway's commanding officer, Captain L.C.
 Chambers ordered the flight deck crew to clear the landing area; in the process an estimated US$10 million worth of UH-1 Huey helicopters were pushed overboard into the South China Sea.
 Once the deck was clear Major Buang approached the deck, bounced once and then touched down and taxied to a halt with room to spare.
 Major Buang became the first RVNAF fixed-wing pilot to ever land on a carrier.
 A second Cessna O-1 was also recovered by USS Midway that afternoon.